aroberge/friendly-traceback-docs/docs/source/design.rst

 --------------

-Normally, an open section would be included at the end, but this document is getting so long that nobody would read it.
+Normally, an open section would be included at the end, but this document is getting so long that few people might read it to the very end.
 Furthermore, it might be useful to have these in mind while reading the rest of this document.

-- In addition to showing the line of code where an exception is raised, how many other lines of code should be shown?
+- In addition to showing the line of code where an exception is raised, should we include other lines of code for contextual information and, if so, how many?

   Python's `cgitb module <https://docs.python.org/3/library/cgitb.html>`_ shows five lines of context for each "item" in a traceback.
 We currently show only four.

 - Should we aim to provide information about **all** standard Python Exceptions, or just a subset?
 Should we include also Warnings?

   The full list of exceptions and warnings is included at the end of this document as well as some notes about some Exceptions that have been purposely excluded.